ML4ITS/TimeVQVAE/README.md

 ### Implementation Modifications
 * [2024.07.01] compute the prior loss only on the masked locations, instead of the entire tokens.
+* [2024.07.02] use a convolutional-based upsampling layer, (nearest neighbor interpolation - convs), to lengthen the LF token embeddings to match with the length of HF embeddings.
+Linear used to be used.
+Also, Dropout is applied to the LF embeddings within `forward_hf` in `bidirectional_transformer.py` to make the HF embedding prediction more robust during sampling.

 ### Enhanced Sampling Scheme (ESS) [2]